bkavlak/layperson-into-geospatial/README.md

 #### Daily Usage
 - [OsmAnd](https://osmand.net/) or [Organic Maps](https://organicmaps.app/) - Popular apps you can interact with OpenStreetMap on your mobile.
+- [Every Door](https://every-door.app/) - To update OSM attributes quickly.
+- [Mapillary](https://www.mapillary.com/) - For street-level imagery.
+Suspicious because it is from Meta but good people work on it.

 #### Software
 - [QGIS](https://qgis.org) & [QGIS Tutorial](https://www.youtube.com/playlist?list=PLNBeueOmuY163iwu4VpZdjqqdU1HkRTP)